Drqrd/mario2D_unity/README.md

 more time than what its worth, but I am keeping this in mind for future projects.
 <h3> Lack of Proper Documentation </h3>
 Like the previous flaw, I have noticed that while I do add comments to my code, they are not comprehensive enough.
 Will also be addressed in future projects.
+<h3> <strike> Poor GitHub Commit Practices </strike> </h3>
+See Notes

+<h2> Notes </h2>
+<h3> GitHub Commits </h3>
+Larger number of commits compared to previous projects stems from better practices / documentation regarding commits. <br>
+No longer will I dump every change into one commit!
+I will target any issues from previous commits with greater precision forevermore!